Fulvestrant (Generic Name)

 - Severe headache

-- Severe stomach pain with nausea and vomiting
+- Severe stomach pain with nausea and throwing up

 - Rash or itching

-- Lower belly pain or nausea that prescribed medicine doesn’t help
+- Lower belly pain or nausea that is not relieved by prescribed medicines

 - No bowel movement for 3 days or if you feel uncomfortable

-- Headache or back pain unrelieved by prescribed medicine
+- Headache or back pain that does not go away

 - Throat pain or inability to eat or drink